eddieantonio/cmput296/lab-3.md

 communicate with each other using HTTP requests/responses, written as ASCII text.

-Other CMPUT courses will cover how the network layers up to TCP/IP work, however, in this course, we can use the `netcat` program to establish fresh TCP connections; either to as a client to a server, or setup a server ourselves.
+Other CMPUT courses will cover how the network layers up to TCP/IP work;
+however, in this course, we can use the `netcat` program to establish fresh TCP connections; either to as a client to a server, or setup a server ourselves.